GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     * The app will provide summarized answers based on the content of your documents, along with references to the specific source documents.

 ### Search and Explore from EKS Web-UI
+Skip this if you have not deployed the Web-UI component.
 1. Get the EKS Web-UI URI:
     ```sh
     terraform output web_ui_uri